canlab/CANlab_help_examples/bayes_factors/README.md

-simpler models you may wish to consider simpler approaches such as Richard D. Morey's package available here: https://cran.r-project.org/web/packages/BayesFactor/index.html
+simpler models you may wish to consider simpler approaches such as Richard D. Morey's package available here: https://cran.r-project.org/web/packages/BayesFactor/index.html See below for a discussion comparing the approach in Morey's BayesFactor approach with the approach described here.

 The contents of this folder provide an example of using bayes factors to test whether or not an estimate in a validation dataset is the same as an estimate in a training dataset.
 This is a null